ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

     This function tells the game instance to pre-load the images we want to use in the game itself.
 If you had other assets you wanted to load in such as music or animations, you would define them here as well using their respective `load` methods.

 <br>
-2. directly above the create function, define some variables and one `keys` object to use inside of our create and update functions.
+2. directly above the `create function`, define some variables and one `keys` object to use inside of our `create` and `update` functions.
 These variables are used throughout our examples.

 ```JS title="game.js" linenums="1" hl_lines="1-6"